intel/he-toolkit/kit/PLUGINS.md

 ```

 The parameter `fn` of the function `set_defaults` must be set to the
-function that implements the entry point of the functionality of the
+function that implements the entry point of the plugin, therefore, it
-plugin and uses the arguments defined in the previous step.
+uses the arguments defined in the previous step.
 ```python
 def NEW_FUNCTIONALITY(args) -> None:
     """Executes new functionality"""